phetsims/ratio-and-proportion/doc/implementation-notes.md

 * Moving in Proportion Sound: choir (>.8 fitness + velocity threshold passed for both hands) (`MovingInProportionSoundGenerator.js`)
 * Visual: dark green
 * Success Sound: "success ringing ding/chord"

+## Dynamic Layout

+This sim is more vertically oriented than most, and as a result, a lot of visual layout changes based on the aspect ratio.
+This is chiefly centered around the ratio hands having the maximum vertical space possible.
+That said the hands and controls also scale to give a better experience on iPad and phone-like devices in "vertical mode."

+## Tick mark implementation

+It is important to the pedagogy of this sim that altering the number of tick marks displayed in the sim doesn't feel like zooming in or out.
+As a result, the implementation of these are just a skin on top of the model.
+None of the model values change from altering the tick mark views.